ifp-uiuc/ifp-uiuc.github.io/README.md

 Then move the picture into `./assets/img/members`.

-When you are done: add, commit, and push the changes.
+When you are done, push the changes.

 ### Past Members
 To add a past memeber, edit `./_data/past_members.yml`.
 Add a new entry at the end of the file in the form: